wdi-appstars/aisle_tou/README.md

 });
 ```

-Challenges:  Continuity of the back-end and front-end technologies for a better user experience.
+Challenges: Web continuity of the back-end and front-end technologies for a better user experience.

 Version 2.0 will have nutrition information for specific food items.
-Plus health indicators for users who suffer from certain chronic health issues like hypertension or diabeties).
-Also, a smarter food restock algorithm.
-API for specific grocery stores.
+Plus health indicators for users who suffer from certain chronic health issues like hypertension or diabetes.
+Also, a smarter food restock algorithm and personalized APIs for local grocery stores.
+Edit button for pending deliveries.